How to resolve a complaint – guidelines for all those who come into contact with Perennial

 Once the complaint has been investigated to a standard the Investigating Officer is satisfied with, the findings should be reported back to you in writing.
 This should be completed within ten working days of the receipt of complaint.

-Where the complaint is more complex, or cannot be investigated within the timeframe due to business reasons (eg a key member of staff is unavailable), we will send an explanatory holding response advising that additional time is required to investigate the complaint and indicating the timescale.
+Where the complaint is more complex, or cannot be investigated within the timeframe due to business reasons (eg a key member of staff is unavailable), we will send you an explanatory holding response advising that additional time is required to investigate the complaint and indicating the timescale.

+With the exception of FCA regulated activity where the complaints procedure is completed at stage one.
 The letter from the Investigating Officer will give the name and contact details of Perennial’s Chief Executive Officer (CEO), who you can write to if you are dissatisfied with the outcome of the complaint.
 This request should be made in writing within 14 days.

 The CEO will aim to respond within 14 days.